19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 #3

-#3Whole and sliced roots and parts of roots.
+#3Designates whole and sliced roots and parts of roots, excluding manufactured parts or derivatives, such as powders, pills, extracts, tonics, teas and confectionery.

 VI